HID Headlights 5th Gen 4Runner

 HID Headlights or LED Headlights on 5th Gen 4Runner – Thought Process behind HID Headlights or LED Headlights

 We have had some serious coverage on 4Runner headlights and fog lights in the blog so far.
-Most of what we have covered is the LED headlights, the Xenon Depot LED headlights and the 4Runner LED fog lights.
-Today, we are looking at what it takes to get a set of HID lights installed on the 5th Gen 4Runner.
+Most of what we have covered is the LED headlights, the Xenon Depot high and low beam bulbs, and the Philips fog light bulbs.
+Today, we are looking at what it takes to get a set of HID bulbs installed on the 5th Gen 4Runner.

 What is an HID Headlight?